-- A. Structures that were legally established and are used for a conforming use but which are nonconforming with regard to setbacks, buffers or yards, area, bulk, height, or density may be maintained and repaired and may be enlarged or expanded provided that said enlargement does not increase the extent of nonconformity by further encroaching upon or extending into areas where construction or use would not be allowed for new development or uses. - B. Uses and developments that were legally established and are nonconforming with regard to the use regulations of the Master Program may continue as legal nonconforming uses.
-Such uses shall not be enlarged or expanded, except that nonconforming single-family residences that are located landward of the ordinary high water mark may be enlarged or expanded in conformance with applicable bulk and dimensional standards by the addition of space to the main structure or by the addition of normal appurtenances as defined in WAC 173-27-040 (2)(g) upon approval of a Shoreline Conditional Use permit. - C. A use which is listed as a conditional use but which existed prior to adoption of the Master Program or any relevant amendment and for which a conditional use permit has not been obtained shall be considered a nonconforming use.
-A use which is listed as a conditional use in table 20.230.081 but which existed prior to the applicability of the Master Program to the site and for which a Shoreline Conditional Use permit has not been obtained shall be considered a nonconforming use. - D. A structure for which a Shoreline Variance has been issued shall be considered a legal nonconforming structure and the requirements of this section shall apply as they apply to preexisting nonconformities. - E. A structure which is being or has been used for a nonconforming use may be used for a different nonconforming use only upon the approval of a Shoreline Conditional Use permit.
+1. Structures that were legally established and are used for a conforming use but which are nonconforming with regard to setbacks, buffers or yards, area, bulk, height, or density may be maintained and repaired and may be enlarged or expanded provided that said enlargement does not increase the extent of nonconformity by further encroaching upon or extending into areas where construction or use would not be allowed for new development or uses.

+Such normal appurtenances are by definition located landward of the ordinary high water mark.

+- 2. C. A structure for which a Shoreline Variance has been issued shall be considered a legal nonconforming structure and the requirements of this section shall apply as they apply to preexisting nonconformities. - 3.
+A structure which is being or has been used for a nonconforming use may be used for a different nonconforming use only upon the approval of a Shoreline Conditional Use permit.
 A Shoreline Conditional Use permit may be approved only upon a finding that: - a.
 No reasonable alternative conforming use is practical; and - b.
 The proposed use will be at least as consistent with the policies and provisions of the act and the Master Program and as compatible with the uses in the area as the preexisting use. - c.
-Conditions may be attached to the permit as are deemed necessary to assure compliance with the above findings, the requirements of the Master Program and the Shoreline Management Act and to assure that the use will not become a nuisance or a hazard. - F. Any structure nonconforming as to height or setback standards that becomes damaged may be repaired or reconstructed; provided, that: - a.
-The extent of the previously existing nonconformance is not increased; and - b.
-The building permit application for repair or reconstruction is submitted within 12 months of the occurrence of damage or destruction. - G. If a nonconforming use is abandoned for twelve consecutive months or for twelve months during any two-year period, the nonconforming rights shall expire and any subsequent use shall be conforming.
-A use authorized pursuant to subsection 20.220.150(E) shall be considered a conforming use for purposes of this section.
+Conditions may be attached to the permit as are deemed necessary to assure compliance with the above findings, the requirements of the Master Program and the Shoreline Management Act and to assure that the use will not become a nuisance or a hazard. - 4.
+Any structure nonconforming as to height or setback standards that becomes damaged may be repaired or reconstructed; provided, that: - a.
+The extent of the previously existing nonconformance is not increased; and b.
+The building permit application for repair or reconstruction is submitted within 12 months of the occurrence of damage or destruction.